joshbressers/badge/DEVELOPING.md

 The [shift_registers.ino](badge/shift_registers.ino) file is where we read/write to the shift registers.
 This is how we update the screen and read the buttons.
 This is the file that actually makes all the hardware work.

 The various millis() functions of the Arduino aren't reliable on the ATTINY85 as the clock speed is more of a suggestion.
 Rather than try to use those, we have a variable called currentTick in this file that ticks up one every loop of the application and reads/writes the shift registers.
-Every subroutine has to call this function.
+Every subroutine has to call the runTick() function while it loops.

 We could consider using an timer interrupt for this someday.
-How to handle a partially updated frameBuffer is why this hasn't happened yet (it's possible things update fast enough it won't matter)
+How to handle a partially updated frameBuffer is why this hasn't happened yet (it's possible things update fast enough it won't matter).

 The shiftRegisters() function is mostly unexciting but also what drives everything.
 It pulses the latches and clocks then reads/writes the data.
 Whatever is in the frameBuffer variable gets written to the screen.
 Whatever buttons are pressed get written to CUR_BUTTON.